taresh18/100-days-of-cuda/README.md

 Read chapter 10 of PMPP, wrote cuda program to do reduction (addition) on a 1d array.
 Applied memory coalescing, thread coarsening, heirarchial reduction etc. to optimise.

 ### Day 09
-Read half of the chapter 11 of PMPP. wrote cuda prgram to do prefix sum vid kogg-stone algorithm.
+Read half of the chapter 11 of PMPP. wrote cuda prgram to do prefix sum via kogg-stone algorithm.

+### Day 10
+Read rest of the chapter 11 of PMPP. wrote cuda prgram to do prefix sum via brent-kung algorithm plus with its thread coarsened version.